malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 Scheduling reports with subscriptions :

 - Subscription reports let you schedule recurring emails containing a PDF of your preferred sheets or chart.
 You can set your desired filters and have a PDF report with the newest data delivered to your inbox at a scheduled time.
 For example, you could receive overnight order information in an email every morning.
 You can edit subscriptions you own at any time.

+Exploring apps with conversational analytics :

+- Insight Advisor Chat is a chat-based interface for conversational analytics.
+Insight Advisor Chat lets you search for insights in any app you can access.

+In Qlik Cloud SaaS be aware that Insight Advisor has many aspects that inlcuded :

+Insight Advisor :

+- Insight Advisor comprises the following Qlik Sense features:

+Insight Advisor Search:

+- Insight Advisor Search is available from Sheet in the Analyze tab of an app.
+Insight Advisor Search creates visualizations based on natural language searches or selections of fields and master items.
+Insight Advisor Search can also generate charts of potential interest.

+Insight Advisor Analysis Types:

+- Insight Advisor Analysis Types is available from Sheet in the Analyze tab of an app.
+Insight Advisor Analysis Types allows you to select an analysis type and the data to include.
+Insight Advisor then generates charts based on your parameters.

+Insight Advisor Chat:

+- Insight Advisor Chat is a chat-based interface for conversational analytics.
+Insight Advisor Chat enables you to make natural language searches from the hub to apps to which you have access.
+Insight Advisor Chat then returns relevant visualizations.

+Associative insights:

+- Associative insights helps you uncover blind spots and reveal relationships you may have missed.
+Associative insights compares the contributions of your selections and excluded values against your measures.

+Chart suggestions:

+- Chart suggestions enable you to select data fields when editing a sheet and let Qlik Sense choose the dimensions, measures, and visualization types.
+The suggested chart adjusts itself based on your changes.
+You can customize a suggested visualization with a focused set of properties.

+Recommended associations:

+- Insight Advisor can recommend associations between your data tables in the Associations view in Data manager.
+The Recommended associations panel lets you view and apply these recommendations.